DeeJack/EpubEnhancer/README.md

 ### Example command

-`python epub_reader.py test.epub -o output.epub -s 1 -n 10`
+`python epub_reader.py test.epub -o output.epub -s 1 -n 10 -p "Remove all author notes"`

 Explanation: fix file `test.epub` (path of the file), output to file `output.epub`, starting from chapter 1 (included), and fix 10 chapters (so until chapter 10).

+`-p` adds text to the system prompt, so that you can customize the system prompt more easily.

 ## Result